Insider Selling: Moderna, Inc. (NASDAQ:MRNA) Insider Sells 5,000 Shares of Stock

 - On Wednesday, April 14th, Juan Andres sold 5,000 shares of Moderna stock.
 The stock was sold at an average price of $153.75, for a total value of $768,750.00.

-Hedge funds have recently added to or reduced their stakes in the company.
-Baillie Gifford & Co. grew its holdings in shares of Moderna by 86.5% in the first quarter.
-Baillie Gifford & Co. now owns 45,337,764 shares of the company’s stock worth $5,936,980,000 after acquiring an additional 21,025,493 shares during the period.
-BlackRock Inc. grew its stake in shares of Moderna by 1.6% during the 1st quarter.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Baillie Gifford & Co. raised its holdings in shares of Moderna by 86.5% during the 1st quarter.
+Baillie Gifford & Co. now owns 45,337,764 shares of the company’s stock valued at $5,936,980,000 after buying an additional 21,025,493 shares during the period.
+BlackRock Inc. raised its stake in shares of Moderna by 1.6% during the first quarter.
 BlackRock Inc. now owns 20,803,397 shares of the company’s stock valued at $2,724,204,000 after purchasing an additional 326,683 shares during the period.
-Morgan Stanley increased its position in shares of Moderna by 41.9% during the 1st quarter.
-Morgan Stanley now owns 8,222,788 shares of the company’s stock valued at $1,076,775,000 after purchasing an additional 2,427,704 shares during the last quarter.
-Theleme Partners LLP lifted its stake in shares of Moderna by 17.9% in the 1st quarter.
-Theleme Partners LLP now owns 6,302,056 shares of the company’s stock worth $825,254,000 after purchasing an additional 958,358 shares during the period.
-Finally, Geode Capital Management LLC boosted its holdings in shares of Moderna by 6.6% in the first quarter.
-Geode Capital Management LLC now owns 3,806,430 shares of the company’s stock worth $497,852,000 after buying an additional 235,190 shares during the last quarter.
-Hedge funds and other institutional investors own 51.67% of the company’s stock.
+Morgan Stanley lifted its position in shares of Moderna by 41.9% during the first quarter.
+Morgan Stanley now owns 8,222,788 shares of the company’s stock worth $1,076,775,000 after purchasing an additional 2,427,704 shares in the last quarter.
+Theleme Partners LLP boosted its stake in shares of Moderna by 17.9% in the first quarter.
+Theleme Partners LLP now owns 6,302,056 shares of the company’s stock valued at $825,254,000 after purchasing an additional 958,358 shares during the period.
+Finally, Geode Capital Management LLC grew its holdings in Moderna by 6.6% during the 1st quarter.
+Geode Capital Management LLC now owns 3,806,430 shares of the company’s stock valued at $497,852,000 after purchasing an additional 235,190 shares in the last quarter.
+51.67% of the stock is owned by institutional investors.

-Several research analysts recently issued reports on the stock.
-Piper Sandler decreased their price target on shares of Moderna from $234.00 to $231.00 and set an “overweight” rating for the company in a research note on Thursday, May 6th.
-Morgan Stanley decreased their target price on shares of Moderna from $201.00 to $190.00 and set an “equal weight” rating for the company in a research note on Friday, May 7th.
-Brookline Capital Management upped their price target on Moderna from $180.00 to $205.00 and gave the stock a “buy” rating in a research note on Friday, February 26th.
-SVB Leerink reiterated a “sell” rating on shares of Moderna in a research note on Sunday, April 18th.
-Finally, Bank of America reissued a “sell” rating and issued a $140.00 target price on shares of Moderna in a research note on Friday, February 26th.
-Three investment analysts have rated the stock with a sell rating, seven have issued a hold rating and eight have assigned a buy rating to the company’s stock.
-Moderna presently has an average rating of “Hold” and an average target price of $162.88.
+A number of analysts recently commented on the company.
+Morgan Stanley decreased their price objective on Moderna from $201.00 to $190.00 and set an “equal weight” rating on the stock in a research note on Friday, May 7th.
+SVB Leerink reaffirmed a “sell” rating on shares of Moderna in a research note on Sunday, April 18th.
+Barclays boosted their price objective on shares of Moderna from $178.00 to $194.00 and gave the company an “overweight” rating in a research report on Friday, May 7th.
+Needham & Company LLC restated a “hold” rating on shares of Moderna in a research report on Friday, April 16th.
+Finally, Piper Sandler cut their price target on Moderna from $234.00 to $231.00 and set an “overweight” rating for the company in a report on Thursday, May 6th.
+Three investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and eight have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and an average target price of $162.88.

 Moderna, Inc, a biotechnology company, develops therapeutics and vaccines based on messenger RNA for the treatment of infectious diseases, immuno-oncology, rare diseases, cardiovascular diseases, and auto-immune diseases.
 As of March 9, 2021, the company had 13 programs in clinical trials and a total of 24 development programs in six modalities comprising prophylactic vaccines, cancer vaccines, intratumoral immuno-oncology, localized regenerative therapeutics, systemic secreted and cell surface therapeutics, and systemic intracellular therapeutics.